Things New and Old

 - Our task is to understand this passage before us with three basic rules of interpretation: There is no contradiction in God’s word; the text must be seen in its context; and Scripture itself must interpret Scripture.

 - What is "that which is perfect" and has "that which is perfect" come?
-Let the Scripture speaks for itself.
+Let the Scriptures speak for itself.

 He who interprets the Scripture without taking its meaning from the Scripture does violence to the Scripture.